thecodersguilduk/tcg_site/site/blog/from-furlough-to-software-testing-apprentice-in-just-a-few-weeks-case-study-interview.md

 ---
-title: "From Furloughed to Software Testing Apprentice in Just a Few Months |
+title: "From Furlough to Software Testing Apprenticeship in Just a Few Months |
   Case Study Interview "
-meta_title: "From Furloughed to Software Testing Apprentice in Just a Few Months
-  | Case Study Interview "
+meta_title: "From Furlough to Software Testing Apprenticeship in Just a Few Months | Case Study Interview "
 meta_description: "Discover how digital skills training with The Coders Guild helped Ben Palmer progress from furlough in lockdown to an exciting software testing apprenticeship at Ascensor in just a few months. "